-I’m not fond of cleaning (is anyone?), but I’m incredibly fond of the results when I’m finished.
+I’m not fond of cleaning (is anyone?), but I love the results when I’m finished.
 So I say, keep your eyes on the prize as you start purging, scouring, and sweeping, knowing that the hours of hard work will be worth the time and trouble.

-Before you get started, however, be sure to have all the necessary cleaning products, as well as rags, paper towels, scrub brushes, and a good vacuum.
+Before you get started, however, have all the necessary cleaning products and rags, paper towels, scrub brushes, and a good vacuum.

-Here’s a checklist of the must-dos during an apartment spring-cleaning.
-To get the job done right, I recommend spreading these tasks over at least a few days, or possibly two weekends.
+Here’s a checklist of the must-dos during an apartment spring cleaning.
+I recommend spreading these tasks over at least a few days, or possibly two weekends, to get the job done right.

-- Wipe all surfaces, and be sure to remove those items that you often “wipe around” when you’re in a rush or get lazy.
+- Wipe all surfaces, and remove those items that you often “wipe around” when you’re in a rush or lazy.
 Use the appropriate cleaning product for each surface (wood, glass, stone, etc.)

-- Clean your windowsills, first with a vacuum, and then with a damp cloth and cleaner as needed.
+- Clean your windowsills, first with a vacuum and then with a damp cloth and cleaner.

 - Wash the inside of your windows and the outside if you can.
 If you can’t reach the outside, you might be able to get your super to help, or you might need to hire a pro instead.

 - Vacuum window treatments with a brush attachment.